Ancient History / Mauryan Era

 Chandragupta Maurya (321 BC to 297 BC)

-There was a border dispute between Seleucus Nicator of Seleucid Empire and Chandragupta Maurya and a war was fought in 305 BC in which
+There was a border dispute between Seleucus Nicator of Seleucid Empire and Chandragupta Maurya.
+A war was fought in 305 BC in which

-Maurya.
-Megasthenes came to India as part of such diplomatic relations.
+and came to India as part of diplomatic relationship with Mauryan empire.
 Chandragupta Maurya was a follower of Jainisim.